Nood24/MIDI-Real-Time/index.md

 ### Installing a New Song

-Songs are installed as CSV files made up of a top level directory with a song name and then sub direcroties of CSV files providing the notes of the different instruments.
-Add a song directory to the following directory /MIDI-Real-Time/midi_driver/driver/CSVFiles for the song to be automaticay loaded into the system on startup.
+Songs are installed as CSV files made up of a top-level directory with a song name and then sub directories of CSV files providing the notes of the different instruments.
+Add a song directory to the following directory /MIDI-Real-Time/midi_driver/driver/CSVFiles for the song to be automatically loaded into the system on startup following a fresh build of the system.

 ---